commanderx16/x16-docs/X16 Reference - 04 - KERNAL.md

 ### New API for the Commander X16

 There are lots of new APIs.
-Please note that their addresses and their behavior is still prelimiary and can change between revisions.
+Please note that their addresses and their behavior is still preliminary and can change between revisions.

 Some new APIs use the "16 bit" ABI, which uses virtual 16 bit registers r0 through r15, which are located in zero page locations $02 through $21: r0 = r0L = $02, r0H = $03, r1 = r1L = $04 etc.